 Cardiovascular disease is the leading cause of morbidity and mortality in people with diabetes.
 It has therefore been a major focus of our research in the ACHORD Group.
 In particular, we have been interested in the association between diabetes, various glucose lowering therapies and cardiovascular outcomes.
 We have also conducted intervention studies to improve the quality of care for type 2 diabetes in primary care settings, with a particular focus on improving the management of cardiovascular risk factors, such as blood pressure and lipid management.

 The interaction between mental health and chronic diseases like diabetes has been an important area of focus for the ACHORD group.
 We have research projects evaluating the relationship between diabetes and schizophrenia, as well as diabetes and depression.

 Whereas strong evidence supports the role of lifestyle modification in the prevention and management of T2D, we lack a clear understanding of best strategies for dietary and physical activity behaviour promotion among adults with T2D within primary care.
 Current clinical practice guidelines are based on resource laden, one-to-one individual and clinically-based approaches to lifestyle modification, with limited theoretical grounding for recommended health behaviour change.
-Furthermore, numerous barriers exist for the primary care physicians to direct counselling for lifestyle modification.
+Furthermore, numerous barriers exist for the primary care physicians to direct counseling for lifestyle modification.
 Consequently, little guidance is available for practical, sustainable, economically viable solutions, with limited evidence of long-term efficacy and efficiency.